mdillondc/terminal-ai/README.md

 A powerful terminal-based AI assistant that combines the best of conversational AI with advanced features like RAG (Retrieval-Augmented Generation), web search, command execution, and multi-provider support.

-Born from the desire to create a terminal alternative to [OpenWebUI](https://github.com/open-webui/open-webui).
+Created from the desire to Born from the desire to create a terminal alternative to [OpenWebUI](https://github.com/open-webui/open-webui).build a terminal alternative to [OpenWebUI](https://github.com/open-webui/open-webui).

 ## Table of Contents